Webbslinger57/ROS2-Django-bridge/README.md

 This is a Django-based web interface for a ROS2 system, providing both REST API endpoints and web pages.
 It allows for a user-friendly way to interact with a ROS2 system, and is written in Python.

+## Development/Contributions

+This project is in the early stages of development.
+Any Contributions are welcome.

 ## Django-Overview

 Django is a great choice for building a web interface for a ROS2 system because it provides a high-level framework for building web applications quickly and efficiently.
 It includes many features such as an ORM, templates, and a robust URL routing system, which can help streamline development and make it easier to maintain the codebase.
 Additionally, Django has a large and active community, which can provide valuable resources and support for developers.